-The perfect introduction to South America – spending 3 days in Buenos Aires!
+The perfect introduction to South America – How to enjoy a perfect 3 days in Buenos Aires itinerary!

 Tango and steak, Malbec wine and colourful houses, sprawling theatres and tree-lined avenues; Buenos Aires is a city that truly captured our hearts!